achmadfaizalawi/flutter_barbershop_ui/README.md

 # Flutter Barbershop UI

-Flutter barbershop is an app that users can use to place hair treatment orders.This barbershop application was created to study the process of slicing UI from images into applications developed with Flutter.
+This barbershop application was created to study the process of slicing UI from images into applications developed with Flutter.
 There is a reference design that I use for the slicing process.

-## Key Features
-1. Choosing the date and time of hair treatment.
-2. Selecting the type of hair treatment.
-3. Choosing a barber for treatment.
-4. Making a booking via WhatsApp

 ## Installation